Moving with Pets

 Pets cannot be carried on the moving van.
 Dogs, cats, canaries and parakeets can usually be transported in the family car, or sent via air.
 If this isn’t convenient, your Mergenthaler agent will be glad to suggest alternate ways to ship your pets safely.
 Consider boarding pets either at destination or at a kennel near your current home until you are settled in the new city.

-See our Resources page for information on companies that specialize in the transportation of pets.
+See our Resources for information on companies that specialize in the transportation of pets.

 Moving With Plants